AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Methodology

 \section{Methodology}

-Optimization tasks arrive with diverse natural-language descriptions, yet they share recurring modeling rules that activate under identifiable conditions.
-We identify three major challenges in building reliable systems that leverage LLMs to formulate and solve optimization problems using existing technologies and resources.
-First, gold-standard programs are scarce and may contain annotation errors~\citep{JiangShu2025llmopt,yang2025automatedopt}, while datasets with only answer labels remain underutilized~\citep{huang2024mamo,huang2025orlm,lu2025optmath}.
-Second, fine-tuned models~\citep{huang2025orlm,JiangShu2025llmopt} struggle to generalize because the crucial when-to-apply-what knowledge is weakly represented (or missing) in training data; they can mimic syntax without mastering applicability.
-Third, the performance of prompt-based agent systems~\cite{ahmaditeshnizi2023optimus,xiao2023chain,yang2025automatedopt} stagnates as the number of exemplars increases: they rely on human empirical curation and lack the capacity to adapt or to continually learn from larger datasets.
+Building reliable LLM-based systems for solving optimization problems remains challenging.
+To begin with, gold-standard formulations and programs are scarce and may contain annotation errors~\citep{JiangShu2025llmopt, yang2025orthought}, while datasets with only answer-level supervision are underexploited~\citep{huang2024mamo,huang2025orlm,lu2025optmath}.
+Moreover, although optimization tasks arrive with diverse natural-language descriptions, they often share recurring modeling rules that activate under identifiable conditions; however, existing methods still struggle to learn such when-to-apply-what knowledge.
+Fine-tuned models~\citep{huang2025orlm, JiangShu2025llmopt} often overfit to syntax without mastering applicability, whereas prompt-based agent systems~\citep{ahmaditeshnizi2024optimus, xiao2023chain, yang2025orthought} rely on human empirical curation and lack the capacity to adapt or continually learn from larger datasets.

-We propose AlphaOPT, an experience-library learning framework that learns from both gold programs (when available) and answer-only supervision.
-AlphaOPT iteratively builds a structured, solver-verified repository of reusable insights with explicit applicability conditions and evolves these conditions at the population level to improve generalization while avoiding redundancy.
-This two-stage design is described in Section \ref{sec:method:framework}.
-In Section \ref{sec:method:theory}, we provide a mathematical interpretation that frames library construction as maximizing task success with a size regularizer.
-In Section \ref{sec:method:comparison}, we compare our method with prior works on learning from experience and self-evolving problem-solving agents.